 Huawei is bringing the P8 Lite into 2017.
 The company has unveiled a refreshed version of the smartphone, with upgrades in both the hardware and the design departments.
 The design is especially appealing, giving the phone a sleek and simplistic look, and doing away with outdated design trends featured on the original P8 Lite, including the super-square look.
-The new device also features a new glossy look, similar to the iPhone 7’s Jet Black finish.
+The new device also features a glossy look, similar to the iPhone 7’s Jet Black finish.

-But what about the specs?
-Well, the new phone features a 5.2-inch IPS display with a 1080p resolution, 3GB of RAM, and a somewhat disappointing 16GB of storage.
+Huawei’s own Kirin 655 chip — an octa-core A53 processor, coupled with a Mali-T830MP2 GPU — provides the power with 3GB of RAM, and a somewhat disappointing 16GB of storage.
 Thankfully, there’s a microSD card slot on board, so you can expand upon that 16GB.

 When it comes to the cameras, the device features a 12-megapixel rear-facing camera with an f/2.2 aperture, phase detection auto focus, and a larger pixel size for improved low-light performance.
 The 8-megapixel front-facing camera has an f/2.0 aperture, face recognition, and a collection of filters and selfie modes.
 The battery on the device is a nonremovable 3,000mAh battery which Huawei promises will last more than a day and a half before needing a recharge.

 There’s great news on the software front.
 The P8 Lite 2017 runs the latest and greatest version of Android, Android 7.0 Nougat, and has Huawei’s vastly improved EMUI 5 user interface over the top.
 Forget older Huawei software efforts, this one is considerably faster and more intuitive, plus it learns your preferences to help maintain its speed over time.
 Finally, there’s a fingerprint sensor on the back of the P8 Lite 2017.